-If exposed to large forces, the cap will break at the segment joining the cone to the top disk since, with the exception of the metal threads, that is the narrowest portion of the cap.
+If exposed to large forces, the cap will break at the segment joining the cone to the top cylinder since, with the exception of the metal threads, that is the narrowest portion of the cap.
 A worst case analysis of the implants in the bone found that in order to spare the patient from bone damage, our design should break at forces of about 30 N. The average ultimate compression strength of human cranial bone in the tangential direction is 14,000 psi with a standard of deviation of 5,200 psi [8].
 In order to do a worst case analysis, we used the low end of this strength (14,000- 5,200 = 8,800 psi).
-8,800 psi converts to $60.676 \times 10^6$ Pa.
+8,800 psi converts to $61 \times 10^6$ Pa.
 We estimated the area to which forces may be applied to the bone.
-A smaller area will result in a lower force threshold; therefore, we estimated that the applicable area may be $1.500 \times 10^{-6}$ m.
+A smaller area will result in a lower force threshold; therefore, we estimated that the applicable area may be $1.5 \times 10^{-6}$ m.
 For this estimate, it was assumed that the force was applied to a rectangular surface instead of the curved side of a cylinder.
-Using these estimates, it was determined that the maximum allowable force was 91.014 N. If this entire force applied to the implant is transferred to the bone, the bone may break.
+Using these estimates, it was determined that the maximum allowable force was 91 N. If this entire force applied to the implant is transferred to the bone, the bone may break.
 We determined that a factor of safety of three was appropriate for our design.
 Therefore, the type of plastic and the dimensions of the cap will be modified so that the cap will break when exposed to 30 N or more.

 Slight modifications were made to last semester's attachment to eliminate unnecessary fabrication steps.
 The opening for the cap was changed from two partially imposed circles to only one circle (Figure 17).
-The circle with the smaller radius was unnecessary, so it was eliminated.
+The circle with the smaller radius was originally included to allow the abutment to slide in a longer track that was part of an early design idea.
+With the circular attachment it is unnecessary, so it was eliminated.